MENTEE EXPRESSION OF INTEREST – 2023

 The final meeting, held before the Graduation ceremony, will review the objectives and achievements of the previous sessions.

-The Graduation Evening provides congratulation and recognition for both mentees and mentors at the conclusion of their programme through:
+The Graduation Evening provides congratulation and recognition for both mentees and mentors at the conclusion of their program through:

 The Role of the Mentee is to: